 Organic Thailand Green Tea

 This beautiful loose leaf organic green tea is an exceptional example of the high quality tea produced at Araksa Tea Garden in the Chiang Mai province in Northern Thailand.
 The incredibly long twisted leaves are hand roasted to a dark green with accents of downy silver bud.
-The wet leaf offers an aroma of grilled corn and roasted acorn squash rind, producing a clear liquor with a slight peachy hue.
+The wet leaf offers an aroma of sweet hay, apricot and roasted acorn squash rind, producing a clear liquor with a slight peachy hue.
 The taste is astringent and sparkling bright with light vegetal notes that evaporate quickly off the tongue leaving a lingering dryness.

 We find this organic tea to have a similar mouthfeel to a first flush Darjeeling tea from India.
 Which is no surprise as the garden manager, Raju, hails from Darjeeling bringing 20 years of experience to this young tea garden producing premium micro-batch teas.